leafcloudhq/documentation-rtd/docs/data-science/running-jupyterlab-with-miniconda.md

 ```

-After succesfully installing the nvidea driver reboot your instance
+After succesfully installing the NVIDIA driver reboot your instance

 ``` shell
 sudo reboot
 ```

 Connect to your instance again after reboot.

 Check that the drivers are correctly installed and active:

 ``` shell